Tealium/tealium-python/README.md

 ## How To Get Started

-* Check out the [Getting Started](https://community.tealiumiq.com/t5/Mobile-Libraries/Mobile-140-Getting-Started-With-Python/ta-p/12496) guide for a step by step walkthrough of adding Tealium to an existing project.
+* Check out the [Getting Started](https://community.tealiumiq.com/t5/Mobile-Libraries/Tealium-for-Python/ta-p/12496) guide for a step by step walkthrough of adding Tealium to an existing project.
-* The public API can viewed online [here](https://community.tealiumiq.com/t5/Mobile-Libraries/Tealium-Python-APIs/ta-p/14699), it is also provided in the Documentation directory
-* There are many other useful articles on our [community site](https://community.tealiumiq.com).
+* There are many other useful articles at the [Tealium Learning Community](https://community.tealiumiq.com/).

 ## Contact Us